Types of Degrees Electronics Engineering Majors Are Getting

 |Hispanic or Latino||264|

-Americans aren’t the only ones with an interest in EE Tech.
+EE Tech appeals to people across the globe.
 About 9.5% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia